 What Grieving People Need During the Holidays

 I remember the first Thanksgiving without him.
-The first real holiday we would gather and my husband of 25 years, and father to our three sons, would not be there.
-He had died almost 5 months before, and I felt nowhere near ready to face a family holiday such as this.
+The first real holiday we would gather and my husband of 25 years, and father to our three sons would not be there.
+He died almost 5 months before, and I felt nowhere near ready to face a holiday such as this.

 And yet, all around me, life was going on.
-People were laughing and shopping and baking and cooking and packing and, well, happy.
-And me?
-I just wanted to crawl under the covers until the whole thing passed.
-I simply felt like
+People were laughing and shopping and baking and cooking and packing and happy.
+I just wanted to crawl under the covers and disappear until the whole thing passed.
+I simply felt like I. could. not. deal.

 How do you celebrate togetherness when there is none?
-When you have lost someone you deeply love, your world loses its celebratory qualities.
+When you have lost someone you deeply love (especially the way we lost Roger), your world loses its celebratory qualities.
 Holidays just magnify your loss.
 The sadness feels sadder and the loneliness goes deeper.
 There is no doubt the need for support may be greatest during the holidays.

-Because I so vividly remember what that first year was like (and if I’m being honest, even the 2nd year), may I share with you a few ways you can help a grieving family member or friend experiencing their first holidays without a loved one?
+Because I so vividly remember what that first year was like (and if I’m being honest, the 2nd year too), may I share with you a few ways you can help a grieving family member or friend experiencing their first holidays without a loved one?

-The following are four (wise) suggestions offered by Larry Barber, a professional counselor.
+The following are four (wise) suggestions offered by Larry Barber, a professional grief counselor.
 I hope it helps you help someone who needs it.
-And if that someone is you, I encourage you do just what you need to do to cope this Thanksgiving and Christmas season.
+And if that someone is you, I hope you’ll do whatever helps you cope best during this Thanksgiving and Christmas season.

 1. Grieving people need choices.